 To open in a new tab, click: Brexit and cloning of EU registrations

-EU Trademark registration process
+EU Trademark registration procedure

+EU Trademark registration process Step 1: Search Prior to filing a trademark search should be done.
+It can be ordered online on our website.
 Please contact us with your trademark and a list of goods and/or services of interest and we will do a free trademark search for you.
+Step 2: Filing your application In order to file your EU trademark application, we need:

 • Trademark name